 ‘I don’t think it will be long before they effectively wind companies up if they have not addressed issues.
 I think their patience is running out and they will start taking firmer action.
 How long can it go on for?’

-While he recognises the difficulties large companies face in terms of proving suitability on a historic basis – the scenario Coutts is currently grappling with as it reviews investments dating back to 1957 – he is surprised that some companies have taken so long to react to the regulator’s warnings.
+Dance recognises the difficulties large companies face in terms of proving suitability on a historic basis – a scenario that Coutts is currently grappling with as it reviews investments dating back to 1957.
+Nevertheless, he is shocked that some companies have taken so long to react to the regulator’s warnings.

 ‘I am surprised that a lot of industry participants have not really taken those opportunities to get their house in order.
 It seems strange that people are only addressing this now.
 It has been part of our environment for five or six years.’

-He expects the PPI claims companies that have sought to win payouts from banks could now turn their attentions to investment advice.
+He expects the payment protection insurance claims companies that have sought to win payouts from banks could now turn their attentions to investment advice.
 ‘I would not be surprised if “have you been given unsuitable investment advice?” is the next compensation culture.’